-Story Medicine Changes Students, Professors and Patients
+Story Medicine Impacts Students, Children and Families

 Fifteen Drexel students stood in front of cameras, eager to entertain, in a studio at the Children’s Hospital of Philadelphia.
 And this was their class.

-In Story Medicine, students produce and perform a half-hour of original, live-broadcast programming for hospitalized children twice weekly, with only 30 minutes to prepare each show.
+In Story Medicine, students produce and perform a half hour of original, live-broadcast programming for hospitalized children twice weekly, with only 30 minutes to prepare each show.

 Story Medicine, while touching on subjects ranging from acting and production to digital media, is essentially a writing course with two components: the in-class portion, where students work the teleprompter, perform on camera and help young patients in the studio with arts and crafts; and outside of class, where students collaborate on scripts, workshop their ideas, and reflect on the core principles of the course.